 Relations between the two countries have traditionally been friendly, as attested by the German-Malagasy Treaty of Peace, Friendship and Trade signed in 1883.

 Madagascar is interested in increased activity by international investors and is also keen to enhance economic relations with Germany.
 Germany is currently one of the largest markets for products from Madagascar, the focus here being on agricultural products.
-Germany exports to Madagascar are less significant but on the whole the volume of foreign trade has been rising in recent years.
+Germany likewise exports products to Madagascar, but on a smaller scale.

 Cultural relations with Madagascar are nurtured by the work of the Goethe-Zentrum – the Cercle Germano-Malagasy (CGM) and through academic exchange (German Academic Exchange Service, the Charité hospital and the Bernhard Nocht Institute for Tropical Medicine).
 The CGM promotes the German language by offering a large number of German courses and German language exams.
 It has for decades been the organiser of a wide range of events and a recognised and highly regarded player in Madagascar’s cultural life, particularly in the capital Antananarivo.